sajidrec/flutter_prayer_schedule/README.md

 ## Some info

-Data is fetching from https://muslimsalat.com
+Schedule data fetching from https://muslimsalat.com

+Current time data fetching from https://timeapi.io

-As it's not commercial project I'm will not hide api key from the project.
+As it's not a commercial project I'll not hide api key from the project.